trak3r/rngesus/README.md

 # TODO
 - ownership of randomizers
-- support for rolls within results like "1d4 treants"
-    - recognize patterns like "XdY" and link them to impromptu roller
-    - a pop-up modal or just a hover tooltip might be slick (client-side JS)
 - likes / favorites
 - promotion lists: newest, most liked, my favorites, my randomizers
 - easy way to combine randomizer and roll together (e.g. forest encounter monster and reaction tables)